 The rocket science of good golf equipment

 Golf equipment is governed by physics, engineering and CAD design, basically its rocket science.
-Dustin Johnson uses it to maximum effect hitting drives over 400 yards to a matter of feet but can getting all this right and being fully custom fitted really be of any benefit to the average golfer?
+Dustin Johnson uses it to maximum effect hitting drives over 400 yards to a matter of feet but can being fully custom fitted really be of any benefit to the average golfer?
+See Dustin getting fitted

 So where should the club golfer start first, get the latest upcharge shaft, fancy new grips, space age undercut cavity head?